adgut1509/ProjektZaliczeniowy/docs/parent1/index.md

 # **What are the benefits of CAT tools**

 - The automation of CAT tools makes the translation process faster and more consistent.
-- CAT tools and their features get smarter the more you use them, so using them gets easier with time.
+- CAT tools and their features get smarter the more you use them, so using them becomes easier with time.
 - CAT tools are avaiable on many different platforms, including the web, desktop, and mobile.
 - CAT tools format your text, so you do not need to do handle that yourself.
 - Thanks to integrated language databases, CAT tools are especially useful for translating texts with specific terminology.